elastio/bon/README.md

 `bon` is a Rust crate for generating compile-time-checked builders for structs and functions.
 It also provides idiomatic partial application with optional and named parameters for functions and methods.

-If you wonder "Why would I use builders?" then see the [motivational blog post](https://bon-rs.com/blog/how-to-do-named-function-arguments-in-rust).
+If you wonder "Why would I use builders?", see the [motivational blog post](https://bon-rs.com/blog/how-to-do-named-function-arguments-in-rust).

 ## Function Builder